Federal judge moves Oregon prisoners ahead of seniors on Covid-19 vaccination list - KION546

 People 80 and older are in Phase 1B, Group 2, and will be able to get vaccinations starting February 8 under the state’s plan, which lowers the age each week.
 People 65 and older will be able to get the vaccine starting March 1.

-A spokesman for Brown said the state would speed up the vaccination of adults in custody to comply with the order.
+A spokesman for Brown said the state will not appeal the judge’s decision.

 Comments